PhoodSolutionsInc/phoodx-datawarehouse/OPERATIONS.md

 -- Grant operational access to whadmin user
 GRANT ALL PRIVILEGES ON SCHEMA new_tenant_name TO whadmin;
 GRANT ALL ON ALL TABLES IN SCHEMA new_tenant_name TO whadmin;
-GRANT ALL ON ALL MATERIALIZED VIEWS IN SCHEMA new_tenant_name TO whadmin;
 ALTER DEFAULT PRIVILEGES IN SCHEMA new_tenant_name GRANT ALL ON TABLES TO whadmin;
-ALTER DEFAULT PRIVILEGES IN SCHEMA new_tenant_name GRANT ALL ON VIEWS TO whadmin;

--- Grant read access to phood_ro user
-GRANT USAGE ON SCHEMA new_tenant_name TO phood_ro;
+-- Grant read access to phood_ro user (BI reporting) GRANT USAGE ON SCHEMA new_tenant_name TO phood_ro;
 GRANT SELECT ON ALL TABLES IN SCHEMA new_tenant_name TO phood_ro;
-GRANT SELECT ON ALL MATERIALIZED VIEWS IN SCHEMA new_tenant_name TO phood_ro;
 ALTER DEFAULT PRIVILEGES IN SCHEMA new_tenant_name GRANT SELECT ON TABLES TO phood_ro;

+-- Grant read access to phood_rw user (BI analysis and custom tables) GRANT USAGE ON SCHEMA new_tenant_name TO phood_rw;
+GRANT SELECT ON ALL TABLES IN SCHEMA new_tenant_name TO phood_rw;
+ALTER DEFAULT PRIVILEGES IN SCHEMA new_tenant_name GRANT SELECT ON TABLES TO phood_rw;
 ```

 ### Step 2: Add Tenant Connection